- Myth 1. It is very difficult to change the embedded system configuration.

 They heat or cool car seats, turn mirrors, rotate lights, control the movement of the wipers, and doors glasses.
 In some vehicle models, they can even measure the tire pressure, show the route to the destination point, and determine if the driver is tired or not.

 Let us also think about the areas of our life in which embedded systems play a key role.
 Military security systems and government management systems are based on a set of high-performance embedded systems.
 Embedded systems also control different processes at the space stations and satellites.
-Any modern machine tool and measuring device - it is also an embedded system.
+Any modern machine tool and measuring device - is also an embedded system.

-Many complex medical diagnostic systems are using embedded systems for analysis, results processing, etc. In other words, the embedded system - it is a small computer, that is integrated into the device which it controls.
+Many complex medical diagnostic systems are using embedded systems for analysis, results processing, etc. In other words, the embedded system - is a small computer, that is integrated into the device which it controls.

 Despite all the clear benefits of such systems, there are several myths users connect with embedded systems development.
 These myths suggest that embedded systems are inconvenient and inapplicable for general use.
 So let's take a closer look at each of them and try to figure out whether they correspond to reality or not.